xlcnd/isbntools/README.md

 it implements the basic functionality of `isbntools` without end user scripts and configuration files!

-If you thing that that is not enough, please read at least [this page of the documentation](http://isbntools.readthedocs.org/en/latest/devs.html).
+If you think that that is not enough, please read at least [this page of the documentation](http://isbntools.readthedocs.org/en/latest/devs.html).

 If you would like to contribute to the project please read the [guidelines](http://bit.ly/1jcxq8W).